Online Immunisation Education Program registration evaluation report

 State and Territory legislation governs whether this Certificate allows the health professional to immunise independent of a medical order.
-Currently Understanding Vaccines and the National Immunisation Program is an approved training program in South Australia, Western Australia, Victoria and the Northern Territory.
+Please check the approved immunisation education programs in the jurisdiction you will be working in.

 SA Health recommends up to 70 CPD hours to be claimed.

 The course requires access to the internet and a current browser.
 It is recommended to use the most recent version of Chrome, Firefox, Safari or Edge of Internet Explorer 10 and above.
 The course can be accessed via desktop, laptop or mobile devices.

 The program must be completed within a period of 20 weeks from the date of purchase.

 Multiple types of interactive activities and formative assessments are presented throughout the four Modules of the Program.
 There are multiple-choice question assessments in each of the modules that must be passed within 2 attempts to progress.
 The final summative assessments are based on a scenario of an immunisation encounter and include catch–up calculations.
 An accumulative score of at least 80% is required for the MCQ throughout the course and exam 1.
 A Pass/Fail is required for the catch-up scenarios in exam 2 – 100% correct for a Pass with 3 attempts allowed.

 It is a requirement that a course user’s answers to assessment questions represent their own work.
 SA Health reserves the right to cancel the enrolment, suspend or remove student access to the program if academic misconduct/dishonesty is proven.

 A clinical assessment is not required to successfully complete this program.